RuiFilipeCampos/MontyCarlo/docs/doc_dev/docs/Physics and Mathematics/sim_schemes.md

 sidebar_position: 3
 ---

-# Simulation Schemes
+# Basic Framework

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## Detailed History Simulation

+A basic conceptual/mathematical framework is introduced.
+It will be used alot during subsquent discussions.

-In this section, an attempt is made to build an **intuition** for what is the *differential cross section* is and how it can be used in particle simulations.
+An attempt is made to build an **intuition** for what is the *differential cross section* is and how it can be used in particle simulations.
 A bottom up approach is taken to walk the reader to the most important algorithm in the monte carlo techniques for the simulation of particle transport.

 ### Interaction Cross Section